phac-nml/msaboot/README.md

 MSABOOT 0.1.1

-This is the first release of this tool.
+This release included a bug fix for the output.

 ## Installation ##